 noun (plural alibis)

-verb (alibis, alibied, alibiing)[with object] informal
+verb (alibis, alibied, alibiing)[with object] • informal Back to top

 late 17th century (as an adverb in the sense 'elsewhere'): from Latin, 'in another place; elsewhere'.
-The noun use dates from the late 18th century
+The noun use dates from the late 18th century.

 The weakened nonlegal use of alibi to mean simply ‘an excuse’ is a fairly common and natural extension of the core meaning.
 It is acceptable in standard English, although regarded as incorrect by some traditionalists.